 Powers Pyles Sutter & Verville is recognized as a leader in the law and policy of safe drinking water, with more than 30 years of experience in the regulation of large municipal water suppliers under both the federal Safe Drinking Water and Clean Water Acts.

 Attorneys at Powers work with many clients across a spectrum of public health issues.
-More recently, the firm has been significantly engaged in legislation, regulation, and policy efforts surrounding pain care as a public health priority, including related issues of misuse and abuse of pain medications that are increasingly detectable in the nation’s water supply.
+More recently, the firm has been significantly engaged in legislation, regulation, and public policy efforts surrounding pain care as a public health priority, including the related issue of addiction and the misuse of pain medications that are increasingly detectable in the nation’s water supply.

-Representative clients in the Powers’ public health practice include healthcare providers, medical and other professional societies, municipalities, and municipal trade associations active in working to provide clean and safe drinking water that meets state and federal standards for consumption and other purposes.
+Representative clients in the Powers’ public health law firm practice include healthcare providers, medical and other professional societies, municipalities, and municipal trade associations active in working to provide clean and safe drinking water that meets state and federal standards for consumption and other purposes.
 The firm’s work on their behalf includes representation before multiple Congressional Committees, including the Appropriations Committees, the U.S. Environmental Protection Agency, the National Institutes of Health, the Centers for Disease Control, the Food and Drug Administration, the White House Office of National Drug Control Policy, and the federal courts, up to and including the United States Supreme Court.